gumball09/Simple-Weather-App/README.md

 `FOR PRACTICE PURPOSE ONLY`

 ## SIMPLE USAGE
-1. Type the name of the city (e.g Toronto)
+1. Type the name of the city (e.g Toronto) (No need to care about case-sensitivity)
 2. Choose the temperature units (default is Celcius or °C)
 3. Press Enter